FlowFuse/website/src/handbook/marketing/hubspot.md

 #### Lifecycle Stage

-All contacts in Hubspot need to have a defined lifecycle.
-It is required the all contacts pass through each lifeycle stage at the appropriate time based on their interaction with FlowFOrge marketing and sales.
+All contacts in HubSpot need to have a defined lifecycle.
+It is required that all contacts pass through each lifecycle stage at the appropriate time based on their interaction with FlowForge marketing and sales.
 Contacts should not skip a stage.
-If is up to the contact owner to ensure their contacts have the appropriate lifecycle stage set.
+It is up to the contact owner to ensure their contacts have the appropriate lifecycle stage set.

 The folowing is a description of each stage.